 - No smell.

-- Can be used with oral sex and has no noticeable taste.
+- It’s ok for oral sex and has no noticeable taste.

-- It’s not a permanent solution to premature ejaculation – you need to use it each time you have sex.
+- It’s not a permanent solution to premature ejaculation.

 - No metered pump, so it’s hard to get the right dose.

 - If you apply too much, it might affect erection strength.

 - No instruction leaflet or information about safety.

 There’s some confusion about the name because the package and bottle have two different names printed on them:

 - Dragon’s Delay Spray